imseggy/JAVSRG/README.md

 Editor's note

 > What?
 You thought i was actually gonna give some helpful tips and guide you?
 Welcome to Earth kiddo

+## Gameplay

+> Use ASKL to press the falling arrows simple enough right?